 When treating patients who may be eligible for hematopoietic cell transplant (HCT), you can find links here to:

 On this page:

-HCT offers a potential cure for blood cancers such as leukemia, lymphoma, and other life-threatening diseases.
+HCT offers a potential cure for blood cancers such as leukemia, lymphoma, aplastic anemia, or a metabolic or immune system disorders.
 Research and resulting studies have led to expanded patient selection, more precise HLA matching between donor and patient, and more preventive strategies and improved management of complications during patient recovery and survivorship.

-A preliminary search lists potentially matched marrow donors or cord blood units at a single moment in time.
+A free preliminary search lists potentially matched marrow donors or cord blood units at a single moment in time.
 It does not begin contact with, or request additional testing of, a potential marrow donor or cord blood unit.
 A preliminary search can be done early, while developing a treatment plan or initiating other treatment.